ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 Further details about the concept and the prototype can be found in [master thesis](TODO_INSERTLINK).--->

 The sources of the created prototype and the simulation can be found in this repository.

+For further information about this specific project, please contact [Stefan Schulte](http://www.infosys.tuwien.ac.at/staff/sschulte/talks.html) from the DSG.

 The prototype itself was developed by using the following technologies and frameworks.
 - Java Development Kit (JDK) 1.8